tock/book/src/doc/threat_model/threat_model.md

 application ID (as detailed in
 [the AppID TRD](https://github.com/tock/tock/blob/master/doc/reference/trd-appid.md)).

+Every process has an application ID (which may be global or locally unique), so every process is part of an application.

 Applications are generally used as a way to grant access to something.
 For example, a process that wants to send a message to another process will generally do so by sending the message to that process' application ID.
 Doing so